 - In a small bowl, mix the red food coloring and cocoa powder until a paste forms.
 Add this to the batter and mix well.
 In the same small bowl, mix together the baking soda and cider vinegar.
 It will foam.
 Add to the batter immediately and mix until well combined in batter.

 - Divide the batter evenly into the prepared pans, filling about ⅔ full.
 Bake for 12-14 minutes, or until a toothpick inserted into the center comes out clean.
 Let the cakes cool in the pan for 10 minutes before turning onto a wire rack.
 Let cool completely on wire racks.

-- In a large mixing bowl, beat the cream cheese, butter and vanilla until smooth.
+- In a large mixing bowl, beat the cream cheese, butter, and vanilla extract until smooth.
 Add the powdered sugar and milk.
 Mix on low speed for a minute and then increase to medium-high speed to beat until well combined.

 - Decorate with sprinkles and hearts.